v-exec/Qurotema/assets/soundtrack/soundtrack list.md

 Gates - vocals

-Instruments - unique to each instrument X
+Instruments - unique to each instrument